 Remember seeing the black soot on the ceiling’s diffusers that supply air to the office.
 Even more of that dust is inside the ductwork.
 Most building’s HVAC’s ductwork and fan systems are 1) never cleaned, 2) only cleaned when they become so dust loaded airflow is impeded, 3) every 5, 10, 20 years.
 At least, every 3 to 5 years, the interior of the HVAC systems including ductwork, fans, air intakes, drip pans, and inside filter banks need to be inspected.
 Not an easy task.

 Special equipment and knowledge of HVAC systems are required to access the important parts of that system.
 Borescope cameras are used to inspect and record the accumulated dust/debris inside the system.
 (Of course, plugs are needed to close the holes after inspection).
 Sometimes it’s even necessary to cut—or access—hatchways into ducts, fan housings, and filter banks.
-Sampling/testing and analysis of collected system debris may also be important—especially after a fire or material release (this was a major issue near Ground Zero when the Twin Towers collapsed and hazardous dust entered the Lower Manhattan Buildings’ HVAC systems.
-When the power went down, that debris settled in the buildings’ ductwork).
+Sampling/testing and analysis of collected system debris may also be important—especially after a fire or material release (this was a major issue in wildfires in the West and South US).
+Also, when there is an interior fire in a building

 This issue also applies to production facilities that use local exhaust ventilation to carry contaminants away from the work area.
 I have seen instances where the dust accumulated in the ductwork so much that eventually, the ductwork collapsed due to the weight of the debris!